nwoltman/node-mysql-plus/README.md

 ### mySQLTable.select(columns, [sqlString], [values], cb) ⇒ <code>void</code>
 Selects data from the table.

-__Note:__ Callers of this method are responsible for escaping any user-input values in the `sqlString` parameter.

 | Param | Type | Description |
 | --- | --- | --- |